Watts-Lab/deliberation-topics/topics/anes2020/fs_public_schools.md

 # Federal spending on public schools

 ## Prompt
-What about public schools?
 Should federal spending on public schools be increased, decreased, or kept the same?

-Should it be [increased / decreased] a lot or a little?
+## Responses
+- Increased a lot
+- Increased a little
+- Kept the same
+- Decreased a little
+- Decreasaed a lot